 One cause of cerebral palsy is stroke, which occurs when blood flow to the brain is disrupted, often due to a damaged blood vessel.

-Compassionate and precise management of cerebral palsy can greatly improve quality of life, highlighting the importance of recognizing and addressing various neurodevelopmental conditions beyond ADHD.
+Compassionate and precise management of cerebral palsy can significantly improve quality of life, highlighting the importance of recognising and addressing various neurodevelopmental conditions beyond ADHD.

 Symptoms of Neurodevelopmental Disorders